zachary-chiodini/Naive-K-Means-Clustering/README.md

     Plotted below is the result from running the algorithm 100 times, initiating the centroids each time, and then selecting the clusters and centroids which produce the smallest <i>SSE</i>.
     This is called repeated k-means clustering.
-    Since the centroids are initialized randomly, given a number of attempts, the optimal initialization will eventually be found.
+    Since the centroids are initialized randomly, given a sufficiently large number of attempts, the optimal initialization will eventually be found.
     All of the clusters and centroids found are optimal.
     However, a few points near the oblong cluster on the lower right of the plot are classified incorrectly.
     This is another drawback to k-means clustering.
 The k-means model assumes all clusters are spherical.